Centroida/SwiftImageCarousel/README.md

 }
 ```

-- Getting the coming pageItemController and its properties when the timer is on
+<b>Getting the coming pageItemController and its properties when the timer is on</b>

 ```swift
 extension RandomViewController: InitialPageViewControllerDelegate {